My Transplant Journey

 After getting sick with a viral infection (flu/covid/etc) my prior liver disease reactivated and I was promptly put on the transplant list.
 Only two weeks later I was called with an offer for a liver, which led to a two night hospital stay and a donor liver that turned out not to be viable.
 I was sent home without a surgery and a worsening liver.

 On March 3rd, I was called again and this time I was in surgery at the U of M the next morning.
 The surgery was a success and all indications of my prior liver disease quickly evaporated.
 Nevertheless, I stayed in the hospital a bit longer than expected due to a hospital born infection.
-I'm currently staying in a campus apartment until mid-April to be close to my medical staff in case of organ rejection or other complications.
-I'm currently doing well despite some soreness and pain due to the surgery itself.
-At this time I fully intend to be back with MesabaCare in May.
+I then stayed in a campus apartment until mid-April to be close to my medical staff in case of organ rejection or other complications.
+I've now been home for some time and had no significant post-operative problems.
+I even recently took a trip to Los Angeles to attend a mental health training.
+It has been great being back at work and as for my health, I'm doing exceptional.

 I am forever grateful to my donor and his family.
 My thoughts are with him and his grieving family during this time.
 I hope the family can find some peace in knowing that their loved one saved my life though donation.
 Going through this has only made me a stronger and more knowledgable person who will be even more committed to the helping professions as a therapist, clinical supervisor and educator.